ServiceStack/locode/www/docs/files.md

 The `UploadLocation` is a named mapping which is then referenced on the data model column which stores the *path* only.
 This reference is made using the `UploadTo` attribute specifying the matching name, eg "employees".

-The `TypeFilter` also fires for request and response DTO types, and we can find matching request DTO types from the desired model name using `IsCrudCreateOrUpdate("Employee")`.
+The `TypeFilter` also fires for request and response DTO types, and we can find matching Request DTO types from the desired model name using `IsCrudCreateOrUpdate("Employee")`.
 This is a dynamic way of applying attributes to our database model `Employee` and related `CreateEmployee`/`UpdateEmployee` which can be more clearly represented in a code-first way using the following 3 classes.